dodistyo/dodistyo.github.io/content/posts/cloud-development-environment/index.en.md

 neovim as your IDE with 500+ lines of init.lua, custom LSP, treesitter, and a Tokyo Night colorscheme.
 Keyboard shortcuts so advanced even you forget them.
 Brags about how you wrote your own plugin manager or something...

 But of course, you are a normal person, so you use VSCode instead.
 Installing it in your desktop is pretty simple and quick.
-Setting up VSCode extensions is usually on the go.
+Setting up VSCode extensions is usually on the go too.
-If you're on linux or mac, maybe using zsh as your shell terminal is a good choice, as it will surely increase your productivity. but in Windows, you need to properly set up your wsl first before you can use zsh.
+If you're on linux or mac, maybe using zsh as your shell terminal is a good choice, as it will surely increase your productivity.
+On Windows, though, you’ll need to set up WSL first to use zsh smoothly.
 And you still need to install a bunch of other tooling to support your work.
-Could you imagine if you switch devices often? keeping your workspace state the same across devices is not an easy task?
+Could you imagine if you switch devices often? keeping your workspace consistent across devices is not an easy task.

 Now you're thinking...